-Going to the chiropractor too much can have serious effects.
-It can cause a decrease in range of motion, which is very problematic for people who exercise and need to be flexible.
-If ongoing chiropractic care seems unnecessary, consider the following: Does your primary care doctor only want to see you once and never again?
-No, of course not.
+Going to the chiropractor too often can have serious consequences.
+It can lead to a decrease in range of motion, which is a major issue for people who exercise and need to be flexible.
+If you're questioning whether ongoing chiropractic care is necessary, consider this: Does your primary care doctor only want to see you once and never again?
+Of course not.
 Your primary care doctor will likely want to see you at least once a year and more often if you have certain conditions.

 They want to help you maintain your health throughout your life, and chiropractors have the same goal.
 So how often should you go to the chiropractor?
-The answer is different for each patient, but you should schedule appointments as needed.
+The answer varies from patient to patient, but it's recommended that you schedule appointments as needed.
 Weekly or monthly visits may provide the most benefit.
 In addition to the fact that additional sessions are needed for maintenance, one of the main reasons why people usually need several sessions in advance is that they don't seek chiropractic care until they have symptoms, meaning they are already in pain.

 A chiropractic doctor can take X-rays and refer you to other specialists if chiropractic care alone doesn't help.
 Likewise, if you've been postponing chiropractic care because you've felt better after a few sessions, it's important that you take the time to visit your chiropractor before the pain starts to return.
 Preventive chiropractic care can help fix this problem before you miss three days of work because you can't sit at your desk without having severe back pain.
 Chiropractic care can help with a multitude of ailments, such as chronic low back pain and reduced range of motion.